 If Goalball is new to you, learn about the game and know it inside and out.
 Check out our Goalball page to learn about players, court setup, rules, etc. Next, study the standards and selection procedures established for each major international competition so you know the qualification criteria.
 Additionally, the internet contains video footage of actual Goalball games that will help you better understand the sport and experience the excitement of the Paralympic Games.
-Check out these videos from the Rio 2016 Paralympic Games: USA Men v.
-LIT at Rio 2016 Paralympic Games, USA Women v.
-Japan at Rio 2016 Paralympic Games.
+Check out these videos from the Tokyo 2020 Paralympic Games: USA Men vs. Brazil, USA Women vs. Brazil.

 Train for success.

 Once you understand and know the sport, it’s time to train like a Paralympian.
 Remember that you’ll get out your training effort what you put into it.
 Elite goalball athletes and coaches recommend training for a minimum of five days a week under the supervision of a coach.
 There are three types of training you need to undertake to succeed:

 Find and join a team in your area.

 There are teams located across the United States for all ages and abilities and new teams are starting all the time.
 If you need help finding a team, email USA Goalball Coordinator Linda Welborn, at firstname.lastname@example.org.
 To confirm you meet the vision requirements to play goalball at national and international levels, you will want to be classified.
 Classification certifies your level of visual impairment for play in national and international tournaments.
 Classification information and a list of Paralympic sports by eligible impairments can be found here.